 And 2017 seems to be a significant year for this contemporary artist, with one work titled She gracing the walls of the Royal Academy Summer Exhibition and also prominent on the promotional literature for the Young Masters Art Prize 2017 where she won the Highly Recommended category of The Young Masters Emerging Woman Art Prize.
 This eye-catching imagery is an obvious first choice for marketing materials, as she requires the assistance of fashion designers, hair stylists and make up artists with Van Zeijl as both artist and model.
 Her ironic take on self-portraiture bridges the aesthetic gap between the ancient methods of the Renaissance and digital technology and are perhaps the most stunning and elaborate selfies you’ll ever see – but not a mobile phone camera in sight!

 Whether you are an art historian or casual gallery visitor, the effect is immediate when you glance at her work: the representation of the timeless and adored that somehow connects to a collective consciousness.
 The historian might identify this as the Flemish Primitive Effect.
-The noblewomen she depicts are ironic and mysterious, personalized and updated using modern lighting and editing techniques yet in many cases true to the designs of the 15th and early-16th century Flemish Masters.
+The noblewomen she depicts are ironic and mysterious, personalised and updated using modern lighting and editing techniques yet in many cases true to the designs of the 15th and early-16th century Flemish Masters.
 You can see prominent elements of Jan van Eyck’s Portrait of Margerata van Eyck (1439) in her Is This Who and Is That You series.
-This includes ennobled and hallowed religious expressivity and even the faux-dated look, the cracked and aged oils of Bruges panel painting.
+This includes ennobled and hallowed religious expressivity and even the faux-dated look: the cracked and aged oils of Bruges panel painting.
 All of this is a marked homage to her countrymen in particular, and the Northern European Renaissance in general.

 Supermodel III (Isabelle van Zeijl)